qgrid/qgrid.github.io/source/column-type/grid-column.md

 ## Column Title

-Column header text, could be shown as column tooltip or used by plugins like column-filter.
+Column header text also could be used by plugins like column-filter.

+## Column Description

+Column header tooltip text, could be shown as column tooltip.

 ## Column Value & Label